replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ## Accessing the UI via SSH tunnel, Configuring the instance

 You'll want to create a port forward from your local workstation in order to access to UI locally.

+Run `exit` or click ctrl+D to log out of the air gap instance.
+Run `exit` or click ctrl+D again to log out of the jump box.

-Again we'll use `REPLICATED_APP` to construct the DNS name but you can input it manually as well.
+On your local workstation, run the following (again, we'll use `REPLICATED_APP` to construct the DNS name but you can input it manually as well):

 ```shell
 export JUMP_BOX_IP=... # your jumpbox IP